Last updated on 2026-03-27

 The Honours Bachelor of Crime & Intelligence Analysis program offers several unique experiences that enhance learning and professional development:

-• Networking Opportunities: Students have access to a network of professionals and alumni, facilitating connections in the field.
+- Networking Opportunities: Students have access to networking connections with professionals in the field, enhancing their career prospects.

 Career Options